James Fitzmaurice: After the flight

 On 2 May 1928, the 70th United States Congress authorized the President, Calvin Coolidge, to confer the United States Distinguished Flying Cross on the fliers.

 In recognition of their trans-Atlantic flight achievement, Fitzmaurice and his two companions were bestowed the Freedom of the City of Dublin on 30 June 1928.

-After the successful flight Fitzmaurice was promoted from Major to Colonel, but he resigned from the Service on 2 February 1929.
+After the successful flight, Fitzmaurice was promoted from Major to Colonel, but he resigned from the Service on 2 February 1929.
 He was divorced in January 1931.
 Fitzmaurice met Hitler in 1933, following an invitation extended shortly after the Reichstag elected Hitler as Chancellor, Fitzmaurice was reportedly present to witness the Reichstag fire.

-During much the 1930s Fitzmaurice lived in New York.
+During much of the 1930s, Fitzmaurice lived in New York.
 He spent World War II in London, where he ran a club for veteran pilots.
-After the war he returned to Ireland.
+After the war, he returned to Ireland.

-On June 1, 1955, Fitzmaurice was guest of honor when Lufthansa inaugurated airline service between Shannon and New York.
+On 1 June 1955, Fitzmaurice was the guest of honour when Lufthansa inaugurated airline service between Shannon and New York.

 Fitzmaurice died in Dublin on 26 September 1965.